I Tried Fries at 7 Major Fast-Food Chains & the Winner Blew Me Away

 Shake Shack's Fries are crinkle-cut and seasoned simply with salt.
 A regular order cost me $4.25.

-The look: Every single Shake Shack fry in my order looked crispy and perfectly golden brown on every single nook and cranny, which was a level of perfection I didn't see with any other fry I tried.
+The look: Every Shake Shack fry in my order looked crispy and perfectly golden brown in every nook and cranny, a level of perfection I didn't see with any other fry I tried.
 They were also the thickest of the bunch, with only Burger King coming close.